 - 4 Basic Drum Strokes

-How to learn drums in 14 steps
+- How to learn drums for beginners

 The grip of the drumstick determines how well you can control it.
 You should find your balance between holding the drumstick to stop rebounding from the instrument and preventing the drumstick from motion after an attack.